 2 tablespoons vegetable oil

-3 pounds chicken thigh meat, de-boned, sinews removed and cut into large chunks.
+3 pounds chicken thighs, skinned, boned, sinews removed, and cut into large chunks.

 ¼ cup flour

 1 teaspoon paprika

 1 large (approximately 3” diameter) yellow onion, chopped

 6 carrots, peeled and cut into bite-sized pieces

 2 large cloves of garlic, pressed

 ¾ teaspoon dried thyme

 ½ teaspoon dry ground mustard